Erez Law Files Multiple Claims Against Former NYLIFE Securities LLC Broker Felix Chu

 Felix Chu has been the subject of two customer complaints in 2019, according to his CRD report:

 October 2019.
 “Plaintiff alleges that beginning in March 2016 until September 2018, she and her late husband were misled into purchasing promissory notes for a total of $305,000.00.
 Plaintiff further alleges that they were misled into remitting a check for $75,000 to purchase what they believed to be additional insurance.
 Plaintiffs are seeking compensatory damages in excess of $380,000, lost income, interest, punitive damages and attorneys’ fees.”
-The customer is seeking $380,000 in damages and the case is currently pending.
+The customer sought $380,000 in damages and the case was settled for $125,000.
 The complaint is regarding promissory notes and took place while Chu was registered with NYLIFE Securities LLC.

 August 2019.
 “Plaintiffs allege that beginning in 2015, they were misled into purchasing promissory notes.
 Plaintiffs are seeking the return of principal, interest, punitive damages and attorneys’ fees.”
-The customer is seeking $836,950 in damages and the case is currently pending.
+The customer sought $836,950 in damages and the case was settled for $250,000.
 The complaint is regarding promissory notes and took place while Chu was registered with NYLIFE Securities LLC.